nltp-ashes/Western-Goods/README.md

 >    - Added native integration with the Pinup Collector addon;
 >    - Added new PDA entries for the new NPCs, and the Flea Market system;
 >    - Added MCM option to show/hide task target during emissions/psi-storms, to go with the new capabilities of the GPS.
+>    - Other back-end additions.
 > • Changes :
 >    - The GPS Locator is now a full fledged 3D device (Thanks Barry Bogs);
+>    - Generalized the EUR/USD trade system so it can be used by multiple NPCs;
 >    - Removed the need tp have the Barter UI Framework installed (now a soft requirement);
 >    - Removed the need to have trader_autoinject.script up-to-date;
 >    - Removed the CTD when the Barter UI is missing;